Grief Lines Writing Workshops

 GRIEF LINES

-Our culture seldom provides space or ritual for people to express and share their stories of grief.
+Our culture provides few spaces or rituals for us to express and share our stories of grief.
 However, telling our stories of grief is necessary for our healing.
-To address this need, I am facilitating an on line workshop called Grief Lines, a confidential place to write about the grief you carry and to be witnessed compassionately by others who are also bereaved.
+To address this need, I am facilitating an on line workshop called Grief Lines, a safe and welcoming place to write about the grief you carry and to share your story with compassionate witnesses who are also bereaved.

-This workshop is for anyone who carries grief– for a parent, child, partner, friend, pet, or hoped-for outcome that never materialized.
+This workshop is for anyone who carries grief– for a parent, child, partner, friend, pet, or a hoped-for outcome that never materialized.
 Whatever the source of your grief, you are welcome here.